aargeee/RahulGoelBlog/_posts/Event-Modelling/2024-1-14-Event-Modelling.md

 Notably, Event Modeling draws inspiration from the work of industry experts such as Eric Evans (Domain-Driven Design), Martin Fowler (Event Sourcing), Greg Young (Command Query Responsibility Segregation), and Alberto Brandolini (Event Storming).

+To familiarize with this process, we can build the Event modelling diagram of a real world system.
+Let's build one for EmoJive.
+A real time chat application but only using emojis.

 ## 7 Steps to Perform Event Modeling

 #### 1. Brainstorming